josephmisiti/josephmisiti.github.io/_posts/2015-02-01-my-django-mistakes-in-2014.markdown

 ### Use django_model_utils + django_extensions in every project

-Django-extensions is a third party library that provides a number of amazing piece of functionality: printing settings, shell_plus, dumping scripts, encryption, etc. I find myself using more and more of this functionality on a daily basis.
+`django-extensions` is a third party library that provides a number of amazing piece of functionality: printing settings, shell_plus, dumping scripts, encryption, etc. I find myself using more and more of this functionality on a daily basis.

-Django-model-utils contains a bunch of useful functionality not currently available in the Django ORM (or implemented differently): TimeStampField, MonitorField, Choices, etc
+`django-model-utils` contains a bunch of useful functionality not currently available in the Django ORM (or implemented differently): `TimeStampField`, `MonitorField`, `Choices`, etc

 Before reinventing the wheel, make sure to throughly check out both of these projects.

 ### Use Sentry For Both Front-End and Backend Errors Monitoring

-Sentry is a piece of open source monitoring software written in Django.
+`Sentry` is a piece of open source monitoring software written in Django.
 You can either pay for a subscription at getsentry.com or self host it.
 Sentry is an absolutely indispensable tool for diagnosing both front-end and back-end errors.
 You can track all sorts of useful information such has

 how many times this error occurred in the past browser information